Gretel - Turn Your LinkedIn Profile into a Job Magnet

-Love it or hate it, LinkedIn is part of modern business and if you are building a career, your LinkedIn profile can act like a magnet, attracting the people or the algorithms who are looking for you.
+Love it or hate it, LinkedIn is part of modern business.
+And if you are building a career, your LinkedIn profile can act like a magnet, attracting the attention of the people who are looking for you.

-If you haven't been giving your LinkedIin much love lately, you're not alone.
+And if you haven't been giving your LinkedIn much love lately, you're not alone.

-A lot of my clients tell me that they just don't really know how and why to use it, so they don't bother.
+A lot of my clients tell me that they just don't really know how and why to use LinkedIn, so they set it up and try to add new jobs when they happen, but otherwise, they don't bother.

 Who’s looking at your LinkedIn profile?
 All kinds of people.